The goal of continuity planning is to reduce or eliminate the impacts of disruptions.

-The University uses Mean Green Ready, an online COOP tool specific to institutions of higher education.
-For access to Mean Green Ready and assistance in creating a plan, contact the Continuity of Operations Program Manager.
-Additional information can also be found in the Mean Green Ready tab.
+Continue exploring this website to learn more about continuity planning at UNT.
+The University uses Mean Green Ready!, an online tool specific to institutions of higher education.
+For access to Mean Green Ready! or assistance in creating a plan, contact Emergency.Management@unt.edu.